-If you’re planning an escape to Durango in southwestern Colorado, your GPS will lead you through some historic mining towns, scenic lookouts worthy of a stop and a unique hot springs that, well, you’ll definitely be able to smell as you make your approach.
+If you’re planning an escape to Durango in southwestern Colorado, your GPS will lead you through some historic mining towns, scenic lookouts worthy of a stop and unique hot springs that, well, you’ll definitely be able to smell as you make your approach.
 (For the uninitiated, the hot springs have a strong sulfur smell).

-Before you marvel at the Anasazi ruins in Mesa Verde National Park, schuss down the slopes at Purgatory Resort or go backpacking through San Juan National Forest, these are the must-stop places that dot the route to Durango, and will help you break up the road trip.
-Each have a little something different to offer, from epic sledding hills to beer brewed in Colorado's mountains to geothermal wonders.
+Before you marvel at the Anasazi ruins in Mesa Verde National Park, schuss down the slopes at Purgatory Resort or go backpacking through San Juan National Forest, these are the must-stop places that dot the route to Durango and will help you break up the road trip.
+Each has a little something different to offer, from epic sledding hills to beer brewed in Colorado's mountains to geothermal wonders.

 Go ahead, stretch out that 6-hour drive and turn it into a memorable road trip.

 01 of 06

 Before you hit the road, you've got fuel up, right?
 While Golden is just 20 minutes or so from downtown, it's right at the base of the mountains, nestled in the Clear Creek Valley, and will put you in the right mindset for a mountain escape.
 (Plus, this is an opportunity to let the traffic settle on I-70 some before making your trek).